sharathcng/school/README.md

 ## How to run the project
 - Download the folder
 - Open the command promt in project location
-- Run these commands
+- Run this command
-- pip install requirements.txt
+-- pip install requirements.txt